iworks/og/readme.txt

 == Changelog ==

+= 2.8.2 (2020-06-03) =
+* Removed array sum code it is incompatible with older PHP.
+* Added Vimeo video support for og:image and og:video.

 = 2.8.1 (2020-06-03) =
 * Added multiple `og:image` for all YouTube movies.
 * Added dimensions and type for YouTube images if it is possible.